 Better than Brown N Serve Dinner Rolls - For the Bread Maker

-As a kid all we ever had for dinner rolls were the packaged brown n serve rolls that you get at the store.
+As a kid, all we ever had for dinner rolls were the packaged Brown n Serve rolls that you get at the store.
 I used to buy these for my family before I knew I was capable of making my own rolls.
-Those cannot possible be good for you with who knows what additives added in to keep them fresh and dough like until you brown them.
+Those cannot possibly be good for you with who knows what additives added in to keep them fresh and doughlike until you brown them.

-Well several years later of bread making I have branched out and now make my own rolls.
+Well, several years later of bread making, I have branched out and now make my own rolls.
 These rolls are just awesome.
-They have rise and are soft and just plain great with soup!
+They are great with soup!
 You will get about 20 rolls from a batch.

 1 1/4 cups warm water